AaronBenDaniel/Guide_For_Downloading_From_Wattpad/content/posts/android.md

 **It may sometimes fail on its first run.
 If the interface has not appeared and the output tells you it should have, try stopping the program and starting it again.**

+To stop the downloader, close the tab.
+To start it again, follow these steps again.

 ### Docker:

 This method involves hosting an instance of [TheOnlyWayUp](https://github.com/TheOnlyWayUp)'s {{< linknewtab "https://github.com/TheOnlyWayUp/WattpadDownloader" "WattpadDownloader" >}} natively on your own machine.